brajeshwar/brajeshwar.github.io/_posts/2018/2018-03-23-technology-for-the-elderly.md

----
-layout: post
-title: Technology for the Elderly
+# Technology for the Elderly
----

 The population is aging more rapidly than at any point in history.
 Healthcare improvements along with a better understanding of good nutrition and healthy habits allow us to advance to older ages with greater health than ever before.